j-duff/multilingual_amaze/README.md

 - Added preservation of leading and trailing punctuation akin to Boyce et al. (2020).

 Features I hope to implement in the future:
-- Including target and foil surprisal and frequency in the output script.
 - Generating suitable foils across multiple conditions.
 (Right now, every sentence in the input may receive a different foil string.)